Driver Assistance & the Path of Most Resistance

 Considerations for the Future

-I don’t have the right answer but I do suggest that there is a better way.
-The sensors are installed but the dependencies, the functional logic and the required human operations need to be improved.
-This always starts with a better understanding of humans - what they want and need, how they think about these features, how they anticipate them to work, how they work-around problems and more.
-If a large quantity of drivers have learned to use their turn signals to “game the system” and override an active system (LKA) just so that they can appropriately avoid bicyclists on the side of the road, then there is a problem.
+The sensors are installed and the software can be fine-tuned, but the functional logic and grouping, how the process is defined, and the required human operations need to be improved.
+This always starts with a better understanding of humans - what they want and need, how they think about these features, how they anticipate them to work, why they turn them off, how they work-around problems and more.
+This is a collaborative, multi-disciplinary, user-centered design problem that requires tenacity, investment and an enterprise-wide commitment to fix.

 I anticipate that the commercial fleet world will lead the way in driver recognition, behavior modification of both humans and machines, and in the definition of intervention protocols.
 These commercial efforts (which include traditional automotive suppliers and software companies) will also lead the way in defining new paradigms of man-machine interaction.
 It is safe to assume that a Digital Assistant or Virtual Brand Agent may soon be doing more intervention as well as the actual driving.
 Some additional areas of exploration for the future might include …